michaellihs/golab/doc/golab_group_ls.md

   -h, --help                      help for ls
       --order_by string           (optional) Order groups by name or path.
-Default is name --owned                     (optional) Limit to groups owned by the current user --search string             (optional) Return the list of authorized groups matching the search criteria --skip_groups stringArray   (optional) Skip the group IDs passed --sort string               (optional) Order groups in asc or desc order.
+Default is name --owned                     (optional) Limit to groups owned by the current user --page int                  (optional) Page of results to retrieve --per_page int              (optional) The number of results to include per page (max 100) --search string             (optional) Return the list of authorized groups matching the search criteria --skip_groups stringArray   (optional) Skip the group IDs passed --sort string               (optional) Order groups in asc or desc order.
 Default is asc